RIR360/development/journal/2025/september.md

 - Always tell good to yourself, even if that's 50% true.
 - Being positive plays a vital role for mental stability.
 - It doesn't matter how you convicne, but your brain must feel it's out of danger.
+- Problem solving is the most important skill in this AI Era.